mpdokken/Python-Autocorrect/README.md

 # Installation

-Clone the repository.

-Create the virtual environment and activate it.
+Clone the repository, create the virtual environment and activate it.

 ```bash
 python -m virtualenv venv